R. J. Cutler: Production company

-In 2024, Cutler directed, wrote, and produced the Netflix documentary Martha, which holds a 90% rating on Rotten Tomatoes and has been nominated for two Emmys and a WGA award.
+In 2024, Cutler directed, wrote, and produced the Netflix documentary Martha, which has a 90% rating on Rotten Tomatoes and was nominated for two Emmys and a WGA award.
 Variety described it as “a transfixing saga,” while The Guardian called it “hilarious, piercing, and unexpectedly moving.”
 People magazine noted that “fans can’t stop talking about the emotional honesty and humor of the film.”
 As of June 2025, Martha had been streamed more than 22 million times worldwide for a total of 40.7 million viewing hours.

+In 2025, Cutler directed the Apple TV+ documentary series Fight for Glory: 2024 World Series, which chronicles the 2024 World Series with unprecedented behind-the-scenes access in partnership with Major League Baseball, Imagine Documentaries, and Cap 2 Productions.

 In May 2025, Netflix released the This Machine documentary Karol G: Tomorrow Was Beautiful.
-Directed by Cristina Costantini, the film debuted at No. 1 on Netflix’s Daily Top Ten film chart in the United States, appeared in the Top 10 in 27 countries, and reached No. 1 in several major territories.
+Directed by Cristina Costantini, the film debuted at No. 1 on Netflix’s Daily Top Ten film chart in the United States, and appeared in the Top 10 in 27 countries.

+That same year This Machine released Lee Soo Man: The King of K-Pop, documenting the career of SM Entertainment founder Lee Soo-man, and debuted the Prime Video documentary series Esports World Cup: Level Up, following competitors during the inaugural Esports World Cup in Saudi Arabia also directed by Cutler.

+In August 2025, New York's Paris Theater hosted a two-night program titled "Martha, Billie and Anna: Portraits by R. J. Cutler", screening three of his documentaries.

 In September 2025, the Venice Film Festival premiered This Machine’s feature documentary Marc by Sofia, Sofia Coppola’s first documentary film, which explores her longtime creative collaboration with designer Marc Jacobs.

-In August 2025, New York’s Paris Theater hosted a two-night program titled Martha, Billie and Anna: Portraits by R. J. Cutler, screening three of his documentaries and featuring a live Q&A with the director.
+In 2026, This Machine released BTS: The Return, directed by Bao Nguyen, documenting the group's reunion following completion of their mandatory military service.

-Personal Life
+Personal life

-R.J.
-Cutler lives in Los Angeles, with his wife, producer Jane Cha Cutler, their three children Maddie, Max and Penny, and their dog Dexter.
+Cutler lives in Los Angeles, with his wife, producer Jane Cha Cutler and their three children.

 Style and influences

 Cutler has cited Jim Bouton’s book Ball Four as an early influence on his story-telling and interest in non-fiction.
 He listed his Best Movies Ever for Newsweek as Oliver Stone’s Wall Street, Elia Kazan’s On the Waterfront, Woody Allen’s Crimes and Misdemeanors, Preston Sturges’ The Lady Eve, Bob Fosse’s All That Jazz, Terrence Malick’s Badlands, Barbara Kopple’s Harlan County, USA and Sidney Lumet’s Dog Day Afternoon.

 While making The September Issue Cutler was influenced by Robert Drew’s Crisis, the Maysles Brothers’ Gimme Shelter, George Cukor’s Philadelphia Story and Preston Sturges’ The Lady Eve.